rhysmah/rhysmah/README.md

 ### Interests
 - ⚽ I play soccer, cycle, run, and go to the gym
 - 🏒 I'm a long-time fan of the Vancouver Canucks.
-- 🎮 I enjoy video games, including the _Dark Souls_ franchise and, more recently, the roguelike RPG _Cogmind_.
+- 🎮 I enjoy video games, including the _Dark Souls_ franchise and _Cogmind_.
-- 🎲 I'm a fan of tabletop role-playing games, including _Dungeons & Dragons_, _Into the Odd_, and _Delta Green_.
+- 🎲 I'm a fan of tabletop role-playing games: _Dungeons & Dragons_, _Into the Odd_, and _Delta Green_.